The Raven’s Birth

 “I’m quite capable of dressing myself, I’m not a pansy,” Ravel muttered.

-“Then can you at least turn around so that this isn’t so damn awkward,” Ravel returned, doubting the customs of the higher classes even more.
+“Can you at least turn around so that this isn’t so damn awkward,” Ravel returned, doubting the customs of the higher classes even more.

 The manservant bowed his head and turned on his heel so that his back was to Ravel.
-Ravel exit the tub, water dripping down his body.
+Ravel exit the tub completely, water dripping down his body.
 Even as he dried himself with a towel, droplets fell from his brown hair, which had darkened due to being wet.
-His hair was quite long and although quite straight, still held a bit of waviness to it.
+His hair was quite long and although fairly straight, it still held a bit of waviness to it.
 Upon donning the robe provided, Ravel rolled his shoulders and sighed.
 The man servant, sensing that Ravel had finished getting dressed, motioned for him to take a seat on a chair.
 Various scissors were laid out along with a bowl of fresh warm water, soap and a razor.

 “What’s all this for?”
 Ravel asked, although he already knew the answer.